-Volunteers are an essential part of Hospice Tairawhiti.
+Volunteers are an essential part of Hospice Tairāwhiti.
 They play a crucial role within the organisation and are highly valued and appreciated alongside our paid staff.
-Volunteer's contribtion enhances the services we are able to offer patients and whanau.
-All volunteers are supported by the volunteer coordinator.
+Volunteer's contribution enhances the services we can offer patients family and whānau.

-Volunteering opportunities within Hospice Tairawhiti include:
+Volunteering opportunities within Hospice Tairāwhiti include:

-- Hospice Shop - The Hospice Shop supports the work of Hospice Tairawhiti, raising funds to ensure services remain free of charge to patients and families.
+Hospice Shop - The Hospice Shop supports the work of Hospice Tairāwhiti, raising funds to ensure services remain free of charge to patients and families.

-- Patient and Family Support - Volunteers working in this area provide companionship for patients and time out for caregivers in the patient’s own home.
-Work in this area is patient/whanau driven and can be irregular.
+Patient and Family Support - Volunteers working in this area provide companionship for patients and time out for caregivers in the patient’s own home.
+Work in this area is patient/whānau driven is tailored to the individual needs.
 No more than two hours are expected on any given day.
-Volunteers working in this area will be given additional training prior to commencing duties.
+Volunteers working in this area will be given additional training prior to commencing duties and receive ongoing support.

-- Biography Service - Our biography service offers patients the chance to document significant times in their lives, and leave a lasting legacy for their whanau.
+Biography Service - Our biography service offers patients the chance to document significant times in their lives, and leave a lasting legacy for their whānau.
 There are opportunities for volunteers to work directly with patients and/or be involved in the typing and final production of the biography.
 Volunteers working in this area will be given additional training prior to commencing duties.

-- Fundraising - Throughout the year various fundraising events are organised by, or held for the benefit of Hospice.
+Fundraising - Throughout the year various fundraising events are organised by, or held for the benefit of Hospice.
 These events can offer volunteers a chance to get involved in casual and short term special event volunteering, where tasks and times are variable.

 Interested in becoming a volunteer?
 Want to know more?

-Contact volunteer co-ordinator Jane Kibble 869 0552 or email email@example.com
+Contact volunteer co-ordinator Jane Kibble 06 869 0552 or email email@example.com

-She will then arrange a time to meet with you and discuss volunteering opportunities at Hospice Tairawhiti
+She will then arrange a time to meet with you and discuss volunteering opportunities at Hospice Tairāwhiti.